 - Most cats won’t give themselves a thorough brushing with this toy

-#10 Best Bristle Brush for Cats: Mars Boar Bristle Cat Brush Review
+#10 Best Bristle Brush: Mars Boar Bristle Cat Brush Review

 This is a German-made brush featuring real boar bristles set in a birch wood handle.
 The bristles are extremely soft, so the brush isn’t a good choice for heavy shedders or matted coats.
 It is, however, a good choice for sensitive cats with short coats.